MORE ABOUT HANNAH AND HER DOGS

 Cash is my boyfriend's German Wirehaired Pointer.
 He is used for upland hunting and waterfowl.
 He is a great partner during the hunting season and the off season.
 Through him I've found new respect for bird dogs and enjoy tagging along to training sessions with him and Kyle.

 Easy is Kyle's English Setter who is being trained for upland hunting and field trials through the American Field.
-Since he started his field trial career in Spring of 2021, Easy has place 3rd in Open Puppy at the Minnesota Grouse Dog Association's Spring Trial, 3rd in Open Puppy at Moose River Grouse Dog Club's Spring Trial, 2nd in Open Derby at MGDA's Summer Trial, 1st in Open Derby at the North Country Shooting Dog Championship, 1st in Open Derby at the Wisconsin Cover Dog Championship, 1st in Open Derby at the MGDA Reuel Henry Pietz Derby Classic.
+Since he started his field trial career in Spring of 2021, Easy has place 3rd in Open Puppy at the Minnesota Grouse Dog Association's Spring Trial, 3rd in Open Puppy at Moose River Grouse Dog Club's Spring Trial, 2nd in Open Derby at MGDA's Summer Trial, 1st in Open Derby at the North Country Shooting Dog Championship, 1st in Open Derby at the Wisconsin Cover Dog Championship, 1st in Open Derby at the MGDA Reuel Henry Pietz Derby Classic, 2nd in Open Derby at the Chippewa Valley Grouse Dog Association's Spring Trial and took Derby of the Year in both Amateur and Open for Region 19.
 Easy has already made a name for himself in the Minnesota and Wisconsin Field Trial clubs in his first year and has a long, hopefully consistently successful career ahead of him still!